-Commission Rule R8-60 requires that each of the investor-owned utilities (IOUs), the North Carolina Electric Membership Corporation (NCEMC), and any individual EMC, to the extent that it is responsible for procurement of any or all of its individual power supply resources (hereinafter, collectively, "the utilities"), furnish the Commission with a biennial report in even-numbered years beginning in 2008 that contains its current IRP together with all information required by subsection (i) of Rule R8-60 covering a two-year period.
-In odd-numbered years, each utility shall file an annual report containing an updated 15-year forecast, supply and demand-side resources expected to satisfy those loads, the reserve margin thus produced, as well as significant amendments or revisions to the most recently filed biennial report, including amendments or revisions to the type and size of resources identified, as applicable.1 In addition, each biennial and annual report should (1) be accompanied by a short-term action plan that discusses those specific actions currently being taken by the utility to implement the activities chosen as appropriate per the applicable biennial and annual reports; (2) include the utility's REPS compliance plan pursuant to Rule R8-67(b); and (3) incorporate information concerning the construction of transmission lines pursuant to Commission Rule R8-62(p).
-Within 150 days after the filing of each utility's biennial report and within 60 days after the filing of each utility's annual report, the Public Staff or any other intervenor may file its own plan or an evaluation of, or comments on, the utilities' biennial and annual reports.
-Furthermore, the Public Staff or any other intervenor may identify any issue that it believes should be the subject of an evidentiary The Commission must schedule one or more hearings to receive public hearing. testimony.
+Commission Rule R8-60 requires that each of the investor-owned utilities (IOUs), the North Carolina Electric Membership Corporation (NCEMC), and any individual EMC, to the extent that it is responsible for procurement of any or all of its individual power supply resources (hereinafter, collectively, "the utilities"), furnish the Commission with a biennial report in even-numbered years beginning in 2008 that contains its current IRP together with all information required by subsection (i) of Rule R8-60 covering a twoyear period.
+In even-numbered years, each utility shall file an annual report containing an updated 15-year forecast, supply and demand-side resources expected to satisfy those loads, the reserve margin thus produced, as well as significant amendments or revisions to the most recently filed biennial report, including amendments or revisions to the type and size of resources identified, as applicable.1 In addition, each biennial and annual report should (1) be accompanied by a short-term action plan that discusses those specific actions currently being taken by the utility to implement the activities chosen as appropriate per the applicable biennial and annual reports; (2) include the utility's REPS compliance plan pursuant to Rule R8-67(b); and (3) incorporate information concerning the construction of transmission lines pursuant to Commission Rule R8-62(p).
+Within 90 days after the filing of each utility's biennial report or within 60 days after the filing of each utility's annual report, the Public Staff or any other intervenor may file its own plan or an evaluation of, or comments on, the utilities' biennial and annual reports.
+Furthermore, the Public Staff or any other intervenor may identify any issue that it believes should be the subject of an evidentiary hearing.
+The Commission at its discretion may schedule public hearings to receive testimony.